 Financial Aid and Scholarships

 At Bryant University, the Office of Financial Aid administers a wide variety of programs designed to assist students in meeting the cost of their education.
 Academic scholarships and need-based grants, as well as education loans and part-time student employment are among the many programs administered by the Office of Financial Aid in its ongoing effort to serve Bryant’s students and their families.
-The entire financial aid program at Bryant University exceeds $101 million in annual volume.
+The total volume of all financial aid programs, including education loans and benefits, at Bryant University exceeds $109 million in annual volume.

 All Bryant students are strongly encouraged to file a Free Application for Federal Student Aid (FAFSA) with the U.S. Department of Education, annually through www.fafsa.ed.gov, regardless of their family’s financial circumstances.
 This enables students to gain valuable and current information pertaining to eligibility for grants, loans, and work-study funds.